tarohi24/notebooks/DDIA/future.md

 In the architecture batch and steram are running in parallel.
 The stream processor consumes the events and quickly produces and approximate updat to the view.
 Batch processor will consumes the *same* set.
 The underlying idea is that batch processing is less prone to fail.

 However, having the same logic both in streaming and batch requires a huge amount of effort. e.g. Summingbird offers an abstraction for them.
+And now the problem is gradually descreasing because both processors are implemented in the same system.